AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 treeData.getChildAt(0).getChildAt(2).getChildAt(5);
 ```

-You can also see the [Data Manipulation](#data_manipulation) section to learn more.
-Since manipulating data very often requires accessing data items, these methods are used in most samples there.
+Manipulating data very often requires accessing data items, so the methods listed above are used in most samples in [Data Manipulation](#data_manipulation) section.

 ## Data Manipulation